yoannjly/discord.py-self/changes/changed.md

 - Removed *reason* parameter from `edit()`, `clone()`, `create_webhook()`, and `follow()` as it doesn't work.
 - Removed *bulk* from `purge()` as bots can't use the bulk delete endpoint.
 - Changed `delete_messages()` to iterate over the messages and manually deleted (the bulk-delete endpoint isn't usable by users).
-This removes the requirement for the manage messages permission to delete your own messages, as well as the limit on the number + age of the messages.
+This removes the requirement for the `Permissions.manage_messages` permission to delete your own messages, as well as the limit on the number + age of the messages.
 However, **this makes it much easier to get ratelimited and/or disabled**.

 ## `~VoiceChannel`
 - Removed *reason* parameter from `clone()` and `edit()` as it doesn't work.